 Projects resulting in a closure or major impact

-The Peace Park Plaza and the marina parking lot will be closed to the public from September 5, 2017.
+The Peace Park Plaza and the marina parking lot are closed to the public.
+Planned work includes removal of the existing seawall and construction of a new concrete seawall.
 Pedestrian access to the marina and the shoreline cruise office will be maintained at all times.

 Projects resulting in a lesser impact